 The requirement for a civilised society is that the media acts responsibly in this process of partisanship and critiques the institutions in society which inform policy.
-Where such politicised media exists however, as determined by vested political interests across the spectrum, we confront difficulty in regard to the convoluted nature of media reporting.
+Where such politicised media exists however, across the politicised media spectrum we confront difficulty in regard to the convoluted nature of media reporting.
 Are conservative media reports truly allied to conservative views?
 Are progressive media reports truly allied to progressive politics?
-This becomes particularly poignant in regard to the further fringes of political reporting, this process is undermined by corporate sponsored extreme partisanship and distortion of fact.
-Distorted by the picking and choosing what content to focus upon, whether it fits a particular ideological narrative.
-It becomes more concerning if the drivers or corporate sponsors of both institutions and the media then inform government policy and influence governments.
-This corporate sponsorship needs to be tackled as part as democratic institutional integrity, as many examples has highlighted what can go wrong when particular interests drive policy or oversee governance in any way.
+This becomes particularly relevant in regard to the further fringes of political reporting.
+This is where this process is undermined by politically sponsored extreme partisanship and distortion of fact.
+Distorted by the picking and choosing what content to focus upon, whether it fits a particular political narrative.
+It becomes more concerning if the drivers or corporate sponsors of institutions and the media then inform government policy and influence governments.
+This corporate sponsorship needs to be tackled as part as democratic institutional integrity, as many examples have highlighted what can go wrong when particular interests drive policy or oversee governance in any way.

 There is a deliberate convolution on both sides in denigrating the most important aspects of society, from our Christian values and civil protections, to advancing humane systems to allow greater progress, particularly for the natural world, and sustainable (plant based) agriculture without which there will be no humanity to advance.

-If the premise is ‘anarchic reactivity and bringing down the so called powerful or the so called privileged’, naturally they will recruit journalists who have deep seated insecurities, resentments, or inferiority complexes, often strong ego drives for acceptance and ruthless aggression to address this.
+It makes sense in one way, for the elites to retain their vested interests, but the irony is that so much of the invested criticism by so called critiquing serious print media and journalists of the very powerful elites, is actually sponsored by them.
+If the premise is ‘anarchic reactivity and bringing down the so called powerful or the so called privileged’, naturally they will recruit journalists who have insecurities, resentments, or inferiority complexes, who are pliable enough to be adherent to targeting false oppressors.
 If a media body’s premise is to create an image of egotistical resilience, reactivity and power seeking due to feeling insecure, they similarly will recruit journalists who adhere well to these things.

 The ways in which journalists and media bodies do this is essentially through propaganda, not so much in favour of any state interests (though that is also of course a natural part of it) but for special corporate interests which retain both profits and influence by stoking the insecurities and divisions within society, to inflame them or even create them.
 Interestingly however, in stating this, for many institutions today, from prison systems, some armed forces to media bodies, there is and has been a greater refinement, an impact of many humanising amendments to these structures over the few recent years, such that they pose less of an extreme threat as they once did.